A big drinks-tasting festival held at the PNE, Punchbowl is a day of beverages, food and music with a huge variety of different vendors to sample.

 Punchbowl Festival of Cocktails and Tacos

 The Punchbowl Festival was first held in 2019 and featured music and dozens of vendors selling drinks and food.
 Organizers cancelled the event in 2020 and 2021 due to COVID-19.
-It has roared back to life in the years since.
+It returned for a few years since.

-In 2026, Punchbowl is part of Playland Nights.
-The event is now called Playland Nights: Punchbowl Edition.
-It takes place on Saturday, June 20th.
+In 2026 Punchbowl was going to be part of Playland Nights.
+The event was going to be called Playland Nights: Punchbowl Edition.
+It was going to take place on Saturday, June 20th.
+The event, however, has since been cancelled.

-Drinks, live music and tacos define Punchbowl.
+In years when it does happen, drinks, live music and tacos define Punchbowl.
 The event’s tagline is “festival of cocktails & tacos,” but there are also beers, wine, ciders and spirits to sample.
-This year the event also includes access to Playland rides.

 Where is Punchbowl?

-In 2026, Punchbowl takes place at Playland at the PNE.
+In 2026 Punchbowl was going to take place at Playland at the PNE.
 The venue’s address is 2901 East Hastings Street in Vancouver.
-The event happens on Saturday, June 20th, 2026 and runs from 6:00 pm until 11:00 pm.
+The event was going to be on Saturday, June 20th, from 6:00 pm until 11:00 pm.

 What to Expect